thatshubham/no-ai/README.md

 * Operating Systems:
   * [Gentoo Linux](https://www.gentoo.org): Known for its source-based package management, offering a high degree of user control.
 It has a stated policy against AI-generated contributions.

+* Web Browsers:
+  * [Waterfox](https://www.waterfox.com/): Waterfox is a free and open-source web browser and fork of Firefox.
+It claims to be ethical and user-centric, emphasizing performance and privacy.
+Claims it will not include LLMs in their current form or for the foreseeable future. [[Link]](https://www.waterfox.com/blog/no-ai-here-response-to-mozilla/)

 ## No-AI project policies & manifestos